Published 4 May 2022

 Upon opening the lid, remember NOT to put your head inside nor enter the septic tank.
 Avoid turning your back from septic holes or leaving them open because it increases fall risks, leading to unwanted injuries (or even death).

-3. Use a septic tank inspection checklist
+3. Use an inspection checklist

 Property managers, home inspectors, and licensed contractors should use mobile-ready septic tank inspection checklists to properly assess septic systems and view the report as soon as you complete the inspection.
 Easily follow each step—from taking or attaching photos of as-built drawings to capturing your digital signatures for validity and accountability.
 Identify common defects and training gaps from inspection results automatically collected over time.

-After a Septic Tank Inspection
+After an Inspection

 1. Ensure proper waste disposal